Trump signs executive order setting 30-day deadline for drugmakers to lower prescription drug costs

 “The pharmaceutical companies make most of their profits from America,” Trump said.
 “That’s not a good thing.”

-Trump has played up the announcement, saying it will save taxpayers big money.
-He boasted in one post that his plan could save “TRILLIONS OF DOLLARS.”
+Trump played up the announcement over the weekend, boasting in one post that his plan could save “TRILLIONS OF DOLLARS.”

-“Our Country will finally be treated fairly, and our citizens Healthcare Costs will be reduced by numbers never even thought of before,” Trump said in another post ahead of Monday’s announcement.

-The White House did not release an analysis of how much money his order would save or which drugs would be impacted.
+But on Monday, the White House offered no specifics for how much money the administration anticipates it could save.

-Oz, speaking on Monday, said that he and the agency’s other top leaders would be meeting with drug company executives over the next 30 days to offer new prices on drugs that are based off what other countries pay.
+The health department’s top leaders will be meeting with drug company executives over the next 30 days to offer new prices on drugs that are based off what other countries pay, Oz said on Monday.

 The price that millions of Americans covered by private insurance pay for drugs is even harder for the agency to manipulate.